Family competition drives the Koss brothers

-ENGLEWOOD — Aiden and Becket Koss leisurely swam back and forth in a lane furthest to the left, warming up for practice at the Ann and Chuck Dever Regional Park Pool, the same pool they first started swimming in when the oldest, Aiden, was in second grade.
+ENGLEWOOD — Aiden and Becket Koss swam leisurely back and forth in a lane furthest to the left, warming up for a practice at the Ann and Chuck Dever Regional Park Pool, the same pool they first started swimming in when Aiden, the oldest, was in second grade.

 Stroke after stroke the two mirrored each other before stopping to chat at the near side of the pool.

-They can typically be found together, working on form and vigorously competing for bragging rights that might be meaningless outside the family.
+They can typically be found together, working on form and vigorously competing for family bragging rights.
 The third Koss brother, McKelin, was grouped in a pack in the middle of the pool doing much of the same.

-The trio, now all swimming for Lemon Bay, has always found itself near a pool, though the brothers haven't been on the same swim team since they were in elementary school.
-Since their younger days, each brother has taken a slightly different route and each holds a different role on the team.
+The brothers, now all swimming for Lemon Bay, have always found themselves near a pool, though they haven’t been on the same swim team since elementary school.
+Each brother has taken a slightly different route to get to this point and each holds a different role on the team.

 “The competitive edge is definitely stronger when your siblings are with you,” Aiden said.
 “Becket and I are constantly trying to see who’s faster.
 That really helps with the whole practice aspect because you’re really giving it more than what you normally would just to try and beat him.”